-- a) The nomination and election of Officers shall take place no later than April 30 in the calendar year, by secret ballot.
-The method of conducting the elections shall be decided by a majority vote of the Membership at the regular November meeting of their Local. - b) The timelines in Article 15 Section B Subsection a) above do not apply to newly organized Locals within the first 12 months of their establishment.
+- a) The nomination and election of Officers shall take place no later than April 30 in the calendar year, by secret ballot, as determined by the Local by-laws or at any meeting with quorum that provides for 30 days' notice of election; or as prescribed by the Provincial Executive. - b) The timelines in Article 15 Section B Subsection a) above do not apply to newly organized Locals within the first 12 months of their establishment.